sandromai/Rocketseat-Starter-Courses/README.md

 ## Description

-The REST API allows to create, update, search and delete Projects.
-This Projects can be acessed by any front-end, in this case, the web is made in ReactJS and the mobile is made in React Native.
+The REST API allows to create, update, search and delete Projects that are stored in the database (MongoDB).
+This Projects can be accessed by any front-end, in this case, the web is made in ReactJS and the mobile is made in React Native.